-Data from National Institute for Health and Care Excellence (NICE) - Curated by Marshall Pearce - Last updated 11 October 2016
+Data from National Institute for Health and Care Excellence (NICE) - Curated by EPG Health - Last updated 11 October 2016

 The guideline replaces section 1.1.7 of Obesity, NICE clinical guideline 43 (2006).

 This guideline makes recommendations on the provision of effective multi-component lifestyle weight management services for adults who are overweight or obese (aged 18 and over).
 It covers weight management programmes, courses, clubs or groups that aim to change someone’s behaviour to reduce their energy intake and encourage them to be physically active.

 The aim is to help meet a range of public health goals.
 These include helping reduce the risk of the main diseases associated with obesity, for example: coronary heart disease, stroke, hypertension, osteoarthritis, type 2 diabetes and various cancers (endometrial, breast, kidney and colon).

 The focus is on lifestyle weight management programmes that: